sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/index.md

  * [Metrics](metrics/) - configure which metrics you want to use.
  * [Mobile phones](mobile-phones/) - test using your mobile phone (Android only).
  * [Performance Budget](performance-budget/) - make sure you are within your performance budget.
- * [Performance Dashboard](performance-dashboard/) - keep track of your metrics and performance.
- * [Performance Leaderboard](leaderboard/) - compare your pages with your competition.
  * [Plugins](plugins/) - list/disable/enable or create your own plugin.
  * [Pre/post scripting](prepostscript/) - run Selenium scripts before/after you test a URL.
  * [Setup S3](s3/) - how to setup S3 for your html result/videos and screenshots.